SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 Next, you'll be taken to your onboarding checklist guide, where you can view your Dashboards, run your first log search, set up alerts, install more apps for your environment, and more.

-After 30 days, your Sumo Logic **Trial account** will automatically convert to a **Free account**, allowing you to continue using our monitoring and log analytics services with limited features.
+After 30 days, if you've not purchased a plan, your Sumo Logic **Trial account** will automatically convert to a **Free account**, allowing you to continue using our monitoring and log analytics services with limited features.

 |             | Trial accounts | Free accounts
 |:------------|:---------------|:------------